 Using VWO Visual Editor, you can modify elements on your webpage, add goals to track, switch to the code editor if you want to make some advanced modifications, and so on.
 For example, you can change the copy of your website headline or change the size and color of a CTA button.

 To open editing options, click the website element you want to change.
-Using different options, you can make basic changes on the webpage without the need to understand or write a single line of code.

 To change an image on a webpage:

 - Click the Change Image option on the editor.

 - On the Change Image dialog, click the Choose File option to select an image from your local folder.
 You can also add the respective URL to specify an image file from the web.